 What should you do if you become ill after eating strawberries?

-The spring 2023 outbreak of hepatitis A means that if you're someone who buys or eats frozen organic strawberries, you should check your food labels.
+If you're someone who buys or eats frozen organic strawberries, you should check your food labels.
 A list of lot codes and "best by" dates on the affected packages is located at the FDA update page.

 If you suspect you may have eaten the recalled fruit, consult your doctor to find out whether you should get a hepatitis A vaccine.
 This is usually only effective if you get it within two weeks of exposure to contaminated food.